skittleson/bluetooth-wos/readme.md

 ## 🛣️ Roadmap

- - Resolve services by name
+ - [ ] Resolve services by name
- - Estimates distance from transmitter and receiver of a device given ONLY RSSI if know distance values are present.
+ - [x] Estimates distance from transmitter and receiver of a device given ONLY RSSI if know distance values are present.
- - Configurable columns
+ - [ ] Configurable columns
- - Fingerprint devices that keep changing MAC addresses
+ - [ ] Fingerprint devices that keep changing MAC addresses
- - Show adv data
+ - [ ] Show adv data
- - Go into service data
+ - [ ] Interactive way to go into service data
- - Resolve common service->characteristics such as temp/humidity
+ - [ ] Resolve common service->characteristics such as temp/humidity
- - attempt to keep same indexes of current devices
+ - [ ] attempt to keep same indexes of current devices
  - [x] Load spinner on first load.
 It's boring to see nothing in a table
+ - [ ] no coloring option

 ## 🤝 Contributing